-- Our CEO Gus Alston has been appointed to the ACEVO Climate Crisis working group, working with nine other civil society leaders to steer ACEVO’s work in this space, and their services for members.
+- Our CEO Gus Alston has been appointed to the ACEVO Climate Crisis working group, who on 19th January 2021 launched their Climate pledge and seven sustainability principles for civil society leaders to sign up to.

 - Working with CREW Energy, have begun to explore the concept of air source heat pump for space and water heating.

 - Begun to explore a financial model for installation of EV charging (car) points in our car park, to be used by residents and others in the local area.

 We are currently devoting our energy mainly to the Solar PV and the electric vehicle charging points in terms of practical actions.
 Beyond that we are putting lots of time into networking with and supporting others wishing to take action.

 For now, we can share here some of the projects we will be working on, and commitments we are making within our larger plan:

 - Annual eco audit reports, to be published on our website and shared publicly.

 - Environmental sustainability as a standing item at every Trustee meeting.